Skip to main content

 Updated over a week ago

-With Google Analytics 4 (GA4) you get enhanced reporting and capabilities that are not available in your Etsy shop stats.
-GA4 is an excellent addition to sellers who want to know more about their potential buyers, the keywords they used to find your listings, and so much more.
+With Google Analytics 4 (GA4), you get enhanced reporting and capabilities that are not available in your Etsy shop's stats.
+GA4 is an excellent addition for sellers who want to know more about their potential customers, the keywords these customers used to find their listings, and so much more.

-Assumption: to keep these instructions brief, we are assuming that you have already created a Google Analytics account (let's say for your website) and you just need to create a new property for your Etsy shop.
+We are going to keep these instructions brief.
+We are assuming that you have already created a Google Analytics account (for your website, perhaps) and that you just need to create a new property for your Etsy shop.

 1

-Log in to your Google Analytics account here: https://google.com/analytics
+Log in to your Google Analytics account here.

 2

-Click on the Admin link at the bottom of the left menu.
+Click "Admin" at the bottom of the menu on the left.

 3

-Click on the Create Property button to create a unique tag ID for your Etsy shop.
+Click "Create" at the top of the menu on the left.
+Then, select "Property" from the dropdown menu to create a unique tag ID for your Etsy shop.
 Your tag ID should only be used for your Etsy shop, not for any other website.
 Do not share your tag ID with anyone.

 4